 Basic pressure washers come with just one lance and nozzle; more expensive models may come with several lances and nozzles that give you different strengths and shapes of jet spray:

-- Angled lances are useful for cleaning the underside of cars and garden furniture.
+- Angled lances: useful for cleaning the underside of cars and garden furniture.

 Fixed brushes just allow the water to flow out through holes between the bristles, whereas a rotary brush uses the power of the water to rotate a circular brush.

-In our tests we find it is quite hit and miss whether the brushes actually improve the quality of the cleaning compared to using the main lance.
+In our tests we find it is quite hit and miss whether the brushes actually improve the quality of the cleaning compared with using the main lance.

 These attachments are circular plastic hoods with a brush around the bottom edge.
 Inside, a pair of jets rotates at high speed close to the ground to remove dirt.

-Some models have hand grips so you can use them on vertical surfaces like walls and fences.
+Some models have hand grips so you can use them on vertical surfaces, such as walls and fences.